Pruning or Removing Trees

 What if I am still unhappy with Council's decision?

 If an applicant is still not satisfied they can lodge a formal appeal with Council.
 Council has engaged an Independent Tree Review Expert Arbiter (ITREA) to act as an arbiter in tree matters where aggrieved residents are not satisfied with Council’s assessment.
-The cost to apply for this service is $257.00 excluding any additional costs for extra site visits, research, etc. Additional costs will be shared on a 50/50 basis between Council and the applicant.
+The cost to apply for this service is $271.00 excluding any additional costs for extra site visits, research, etc. Additional costs will be shared on a 50/50 basis between Council and the applicant.
+An Independent Tree Review Application can be submitted for this service.

 SPECIFIC CONCERNS ABOUT TREES